openforcefield/openff-units/docs/index.md

 Units of measure for biomolecular software.

 OpenFF Units is based on [Pint].
-It's [`Quantity`], [`Unit`], and [`Measurement`] types inherit from Pint's, and add improved support for serialization and deserialization.
+Its [`Quantity`], [`Unit`], and [`Measurement`] types inherit from Pint's, and add improved support for serialization and deserialization.
 OpenFF Units improves support for biomolecular software by providing a [system of units] that are compatible with [OpenMM] and [providing functions] to convert to OpenMM units and back.
 It also provides [atomic masses] with units, as well as some [other useful maps].

 [system of units]: openff.units.unit
 [OpenMM]: openmm:index